Searching for topological dark matter in LIGO data: Analysis

-As in the previous subsection, we adapted the setup outlined in Sec. \ref{dm_model} to our needs, i.e. we placed the glitch in the detector data at a given $t_0$.
-We then simulated the DW of TDM passing through the detector such that the signal appears at $t_0$ as well.
-Again, we applied a similar sampling scheme to find the best fit for the model parameters $m_{\text{dark}}, m_0, v, N_A/N_\phi,\theta, \phi$ where the latter angles parameterize the projection of the DWs unit normal vector $\mathbf{n}$ onto the detector plane.
-Prior to the evaluation of the likelihood, glitch and TDM signals were whitened.
-We did not perform a joint analysis between the detectors and considered the fits to individual glitches.
-The effects on beam splitter and mirrors, in Eq. \eqref{equ:beam_mirror}, are subdominant in the glitch analysis and hence irrelevant for our proof of principle.
-We display two exemplary fits in Figure \ref{fig:Fits}.
-The simulations displayed here are resulting from multiple runs of the sampling scheme where after each run we adapt the priors to narrow down the desired domain for each parameter ultimately resulting in a better fit.
-We found that the glitches resemble TDM signals with specific parameters.
-Concretely, we find that $m_\text{dark}\sim 2\cdot 10^{-12}$ eV, $m_0 \sim 10^{-11}$ eV, $N_A/N_\phi = 2 $, $v\sim 10^{-2}\cdot c$ consistently for all fits.
-We note that these parameter values are astrophysically relevant as they satisfy the regularity conditions calculated in Sec. \ref{intro} regarding the DW crossings per unit time.
-However, due to the uncorrelated nature of glitches between detectors, they cannot be explained by TDM.
-In the signals, $m_0$ mainly influences the amplitude of the phase difference induced by the DW, $m_\text{dark}, v$ result in squeezing and stretching along the $x$-axis.
-The fraction $N_A/N_\phi$ roughly monitors the number of peaks.
-It is the most susceptible to the glitch realization.
+For the blip analysis, we recycle the setup used for the GW data fit.
+Our simulation pipeline infuses the glitch into the detector data at a given time $t_0$.
+We then simulate the DW of TDM passing through the detector such that the signal appears at $t_0$ as well.
+Again, we apply a similar sampling scheme to find the best fit for the model parameters $m_{\text{dark}}$, $m_0$, $g_{\rm DW}$, $v$, $N_A/N_\phi$, $\theta$, and $\phi$, where the latter angles parametrize the projection of the DWs unit normal vector $\mathbf{n}$ onto the detector plane.
+Prior to the evaluation of the likelihood, glitch and TDM signals are whitened.
+We do not perform a joint analysis of glitches correlated between LIGO detectors as there exist readily available instances of correlated blips.\footnote{Again, correlated blips are known to exist, but unlike the GW events, they have to be searched for in LIGO data ``by hand'' which goes beyond the frame of this work.}